remexre/particleulary-good-campfire/docs/README.md

 constant "wind" on the smoke, blowing it upwards toward the sky).
-The fine-tuning of our parameters was crucial to this project, and the combination of mathematical intuition, physics, and recognition of aesthetic serendipities necessary to do so was honed by prior coursework and greatly influenced by the material covered in this class.
+The fine-tuning of our parameters was crucial to this project, and the combination of mathematical intuition, physics, and recognition of aesthetic serendipities necessary to do so was honed by the 5611 coursework and greatly influenced by the material covered in this class.

 The rendering of the fire and smoke used a bunch of instanced spheres, with handtuned functions controlling the size and color of the particle.
 This size is computed by `min(sqrt(age * 0.08), age)`.